 Top Ten Fun Things To Do In or Around Austin

-Here are Texas Outside' Top Fun Things To Do In Austin - ok, you got me!
-Austin has so many attractions and fun things to see and do that we had to add a couple more than 10.
+Here are Texas Outside' Top Fun Things To Do In Austin.
+Ok, you got me - Austin has so many attractions and fun things to see and do that we had to add a couple more than 10.
+Set a goal to visit all of these fun things to see and do in Austin.
+Have fun!

-- Lakes & Boating - boat Lake Austin and marvel at the multimillion dollar homes, ski on some smooth water, and hit some good restaurants (stop at Ski Shores for burgers and music on the deck or Hula Hut for appetizers, drinks, or dinner) or enjoy any of the nearby Highland Lakes - watch the sun set at the Oasis, rent a boat, waverunner, or party barge on any of the Highland Lakes, join the fun at Devils Cove, and have diner and at Carlos & Charles or listen to the music on the deck at Johnny Fins.
-Read the review of Lake Austin and Lake Travis and check out Boating the Highland Lakes for more information and fun things to do.
+- Lakes & Boating - boat Lake Austin and marvel at the multimillion dollar homes, ski on some smooth water, and hit some good restaurants (stop at Ski Shores for burgers and music on the deck or Abels or Hula Hut for appetizers, drinks, or dinner) or enjoy any of the nearby Highland Lakes - watch the sun set at the Oasis which overlooks Lake Travis, rent a boat, waverunner, or party barge on any of the Highland Lakes, join the fun at Devils Cove on Lake Travis, or boat up to a restaruant on Lake Travis.
+Read Texas Outside's review of Lake Austin and Lake Travis and check out Boating the Highland Lakes for more information and fun things to do.

 - Hike or Bike - bike or hike around Zilker Park and Town Lake - take the trail around Town Lake and then over to Barton Springs Pool and continue on into the Barton Creek Trail.
 Then bike over to watch the bats take flight on the Congress Street Bridge at dusk, and make sure you stop for lunch, dinner, or appetizers and music at Shady Grove or Chuy's for Mexican food.
 Take a short hike to the top of Mount Bonnell or the bluff on the east side of the 360 bridge for a fantastic panoramic view of Lake Austin and the Austin hills.
 The Biking & Hiking Section of Texas Outside has more information, including trail maps, on biking and hiking around Austin.